someengineering/fixinventory/plugins/aws/tools/awspolicygen/README.md

-# Resoto UI uploader
+# Resoto AWS policy generator
-This script uploads build artifacts of Resoto UI to the CDN.
+This script creates and uploads AWS policies to the CDN

 ## License
 ```